tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 code might be slower, or use more memory, or be harder to understand.

 ## **Try These #2**

+See [recursion.py](recursion.py) for sample solutions to these exercises.

 6. Write a recursive function called `sum_squares(n)` that returns the sum of the squares of the numbers from 1 to `n`, e.g. $$1^2 + 2^2 + \ldots + n^2$$: